-Recently, we filmed a frightened three-year-old station/ranch bred gelding for my Horse Handling Masterclass video series.
+Recently, we filmed a frightened three-year-old station/ranch bred gelding for my Starting a Horse Under Saddle Online Clinic.
 I demonstrated how the saddle and rider can be introduced to a horse without any bucking, chasing or sweating.
 The horse was given two or three twenty-minute lessons each day and in five days he was confidently carrying me and the saddle around.

 Whenever I work with any horse, I don’t have a timetable but it would be unusual for me to take any longer than this to saddle and ride a young horse.